ryan-b-writin/PracticeBuilder/README.md

 #### What does it do?
 The database comes pre-seeded with 20 yoga poses, including images and instructions borrowed fom Wikipedia.
 Users can select from these poses and organize them into practices.
 Once added to a practice, a pose's duration and side can be edited.
 You may wish to hold a pose longer than the typical 5 breaths, and many poses are performed one side at a time.

-the poses seeded in the database are 'base poses', which are used to generate 'user poses' that point back to and draw information from the base pose. user poses are kept in a list, or practice.
+The poses seeded in the database are 'base poses', which are used to generate 'user poses' that point back to and draw information from the base pose.
+User poses are kept in a list, or practice.
 Each user has a list of practices.
 ERD: https://github.com/ryan-b-writin/PracticeBuilder/blob/master/PracticeBuilderERD.png

 A practice can be viewed as a slideshow, ideally on a laptop in front of their mat.